GNS3/vpcs/readme.txt

    Option:
        -h         print this help then exit
        -v         print version information then exit

-       -p port    run as a daemon listening on the tcp 'port' -m num     start byte of ether address, default from 0 -r file    load and execute script file
+       -i num     number of vpc instances to start (default is 9) -p port    run as a daemon listening on the tcp 'port' -m num     start byte of ether address, default from 0 -r file    load and execute script file